PaulCombal/PaulCombal/README.md

 -----

 Some of my closed-source projects:
-- [MakeNanoWork](https://www.makenano.work/): Instant payment processing service for the Nano cryptocurrency
+- ~~MakeNanoWork~~: Instant payment processing service for the Nano cryptocurrency.
+Leveraged Rust for providing a crypto payment Gateway API.
+Closed because of lack of traction.
-- [SaleSnake](https://www.salesnake.com/): Make Telegram bots to advertise your products anonymously with no trace
+- ~~SaleSnake~~: Make Telegram bots to advertise your products anonymously with no trace.
+Provided tools to create a marketplace hosted on Telegram bots.
+Closed because of lack of traction.

 -----